pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     assert dog.tricks == ['roll over']

-By redefining the ``Dog`` class as an event-sourced aggregate in this way, we can generate a sequence of event objects that can be used to reconstruct the aggregate.
+By redefining the ``Dog`` class as an event-sourced aggregate in this way, we can generate a sequence of event objects that can be recorded and used later to reconstruct the aggregate.

 We can get the events from the aggregate by calling ``collect_events()``.